Francisca D'souza (Integrative Counsellor and Coach) BACP

-My clients come to me for help with their anxiety, depressive thoughts/ feelings, past trauma, relationship issues, low self-esteem, anger and other such difficulties.
+My clients come to me for help with their anxiety, depressive thoughts/ feelings, sexuality, past trauma, relationship issues, low self-esteem, anger and other such difficulties.
 I offer a warm, confidential and non-judgemental space for us to work together and for you to find your way forward.
 In the safety of the room, I invite you to share your thoughts, feelings and difficult experiences in order for us to work collaboratively at managing them so that you can live a rich and meaningful life.

 As I am trained in counselling and coaching, I offer a more unique approach to my sessions by combining both processes.
 The reason I do this is because I find that clients often don’t only want to explore their thoughts and feelings (what counselling tends to offer) but also want support to make specific changes to their lives or achieve specific goals (what coaching tends to offer).
 I want to enable clients to achieve both these aspects during therapy, so we spend time exploring and understanding difficulties, identifying unhelpful patterns of thoughts and behaviours, learning new skills and then using these skills to make positive changes.
 My clients have said that this approach has resulted in them actually taking concrete actions in their lives, helping them experience positive results.

 The way I work depends entirely on the client and what you want.
 It is essential that you decide how you want to work in the session and what is important for you.
 I will from time to time, offer options of where we could go and what we could focus on but it is you who makes the decision as I firmly believe that you know yourself the best.
 I like to see myself as a passenger in your car, I will help you navigate and identify route options but as you are in the driver’s seat, you decide on the destination, which route we take and how long we spend exploring areas.